tmkaplan94/Elucidate/README.md

     When starting a game, fill in the lobby name.
 Then simply click create and you will be loaded into the game, assuming the lobby name isn't already taken.
-Note, that the game starts immediately since there is no actual lobby yet. other players can join your game however.
+Note, that once in a lobby, only the host client can start the game!

 JOINING A LOBBY:
-    When trying to join a lobby, fill in the lobby name and click join, if the lobby exist, it will put you into the game.
+    When trying to join a lobby, fill in the lobby name and click join, if the lobby exists, you will join the lobby.

 HOW TO PLAY: